simcesplatform/simces-standalone/README.txt

 - either the log ends with "stopping the simulation"
 - or the command returns "no such container".

 Once the simulation has been run, the containers of the actual simulation components quit.
 However, the message bus and logging system remain running by default.

 ### See logged results

 The results of simulation are accessed via the log API.
 Although this was designed for software clients, there is a lightweight user interface (UI) too.
-To view the output logged from simulation components, use the UI as follows.
+To view the output logged from simulation components, do as follows.

 1. Resolve and store the relevant simulation ID into a text file.
 This is a timestamp visible in two places: (1) in the output from Platform Manager after startup and (2) in the metadata accessible at http://localhost:8080/simulations .